psychemedia/finn-resources/src/riddles_by_fionn.md

 of the vessels^) at the meal.
 3. Every morning you will receive . . .3), the game of Mag Muirtheimni that roams the forest near Bregia Field.
 4. To play you will have . . ., green whistles (whistle?); the singing of the seat (?) of the Met-course*), against which the Fiana ...
-5. The ambols under fist-blows next to the cooking stove, the branched (?) fian-surface ; the Bratspiefs in his .. wheel tricks 5j, the speckled fawns jumping through the thorns^).
+5. The ambols under fist-blows next to the cooking stove, the branched (?) fian-surface; the Bratspiefs in his .. wheel tricks 5j, the speckled fawns jumping through the thorns^).
-6. The Glory of Nuts - Gathering by swift blow (?')); the challenge of the brown stag through the hazel (? s)) ; the hooky-nosed, worm-skinned tairnill{?y, the company of weasels along the leafy oak.
+6. The Glory of Nuts - Gathering by swift blow (?')); the challenge of the brown stag through the hazel (? s)); the hooky-nosed, worm-skinned tairnill{?y, the company of weasels along the leafy oak.
 7. Cranberries, tender (?) blackberries, raspberries on branches, honeycomb, sloes on thornbushes, blueberries, the beautiful badgers, the woodcock.
 8. Apples, brown-round acorns, a good load(?) by the whirlwind, the dark wild duck, the lower part of the orchard i), the tuft of cowslip, duilesc (eatable seaweed), collected from cliffs.
 9, throwing stones with slingshots, slinging at flocks of birds, catching creams, strawberries, eggs, buttercups, . ^ who wash the gravel.
 10. Speckled jumping salmon; the slender (?) seal, the blaring 2), striped; the seals (?) of the bright green ocean; the meat of the lively, bridled foals 3).
 11. The cushion of the green-downy forest; sitting on watch-hills; listening to the voice of the black brook; the louder wind through the leafy oak forest.
-12. Fidchell, Brandub with speckles, Buanbach ^), as seductive as tiaras (?) ; the common drink of friends with red swords, our servant apportions it wisely.^)
+12. Fidchell, Brandub with speckles, Buanbach ^), as seductive as tiaras (?); the common drink of friends with red swords, our servant apportions it wisely.^)
 13. Fine living together in love (?); Sport«) without blushing; warm, intimate conversations; the foot walks no more after sunset.
 14. Thou shalt not be brought into a bad marriage, not separated from rulers; there will be no whining over gloomy days; you will have fine, excellent young people.'
 18. 'This offer suits me,' said the girl, 'and to receive it from you seems better to me than a greater good from any other.' — 'Well, girl,' said Find, 'we would accept your banishment (from the court) if there were no violation of Cormac's law.' — 'You true warrior,' she said, 'what you say is not in vain.
 Let's roam forest after forest.
 Let us wear robes without purple.
 Let's drink beer without honey (Met C).
 Let's let horses jump without reins.
 Let's do the Tailtiu-